Get access to everything we publish when you sign up for Outside+.

 Why we love it: “This pose activates every muscle in my body,” says Yoga Journal staff writer Ellen O’Brien.
-“For that reason, I used to dread it— and as a result, put way too much pressure and tension into my arms and shoulders.
-Once I learned how to stretch, expand (and breathe!) into it, I found myself enjoying it much more.”
+“For that reason, I used to dread it—and as a result, I put way too much pressure and tension into my arms and shoulders.
+Once I learned how to stretch, expand (and breathe!) into the pose, I found myself enjoying it much more.”

-Upward Plank Pose strengthens the arms, wrists and legs, while stretching the shoulders, chest and front ankles.
+Upward Plank Pose strengthens your arms, wrists, and legs, while stretching your shoulders, chest, and front ankles.

 Upward Plank Pose: Step-by-Step Instructions